 ACRL members learn, grow, innovate, lead, and succeed as individuals and as part of the academic library community.
 Watch this video of submissions from the ACRL 2013 Conference Idea Tree to learn more about the variety of ways our members are inspired by their association.

 ACRL 101: Making the Most of the ALA 2017 Annual Conference

 Getting ready to attend your first ALA Annual Conference?
-The ACRL Membership Committee shares some strategic advice for getting the most out of the Orlando convention.
+The ACRL Membership Committee shares some strategic advice for getting the most out of the Chicago convention.
 The slides and recording of the one-hour session are now available.